Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 |14 Steps To Mental Toughness(Audio CD)||$99.99|

 That is, the athlete’s body remembers everything about the injury including the movements before impact, the feeling of the impact, all the associated sounds, smells and thoughts, etc. If the athlete has had more than one upsetting experience, all of these get stacked, one upon the other in the memory bank.
-Later on, when the athlete is in a similar situation as when the original trauma occurred, or he/she is simply under stress, components from this original experience (emotions, negative thinking, physical sensations and images) get activated outside of the athlete’s awareness and interfere with the present performance.
+Later on, when the athlete is in a similar situation as when the original upset occurred, or he/she is simply under stress, components from this original experience (emotions, negative thinking, physical sensations and images) get activated outside of the athlete’s awareness and interfere with the present performance.
+(The following is the outline of a beginning chapter from our new book)

 THE MACKEY SASSER STORY